AUGUST 2016

 – Brandon LaBelle, Lexicon of the mouth.

 Singing makes us larger, expanding our scale.
 To make known and heard, puts the individual into a state of presentness and agency.
 A singer is transformed into an individual of social affect, as they use their voice to spread a message that can carry beyond themselves.
-This message may be critical, creative of inflammatory.
+This message may be critical, creative or inflammatory.
 This voice may be in chorus with others, transforming the singing into a participant who puts themselves in alliance or agreement through the act of singing.

 LINKS: